 Upper dentures are held in by suction.
 They cover the entire upper palate, and they are designed to press a little harder on the outer edges so that they act like a suction cup.
 But it doesn’t give a very secure feeling.
-Any tipping of the denture will break the suction, causing an embarrassing incident.
-One patient I remember reported that whenever he got angry and hollered, his denture would fall out, which was extremely embarrassing.
-And chewing efficiency is cut in half.
+Any tipping of the denture will break the suction, causing an embarrassing incident and decreasing chewing efficiency.

 After a person has been without teeth for several years, the jawbone begins to shrink.
 The upper arch flattens out, making it impossible to create a suction cup effect.
 Chewing efficiency is then reduced to practically nothing, and people have to rely on denture pastes to hold their teeth in.

 While a complete set of dental implants is the best solution for missing teeth, many people have a hard time fitting that into their budget.
 An acceptable compromise could be a snap-on denture.